Speculative evolution: Movement

 Author Dougal Dixon with a model of a "Strida", one of the creatures featured in his 2010 book Greenworld.

 One of the significant "founding" works of speculative evolution is After Man by Dougal Dixon, published in 1981.
 To this day, After Man is recognized as the first truly large-scale speculative evolution project involving a whole world and a vast array of species.
 Furthering its significance is the fact that the book was made very accessible by being published by mainstream publishers and being fully illustrated with color images.
 As such, After Man is often seen as having firmly established the idea of creating entire speculative worlds.
 Through the decades following After Man's publication, Dixon remained one of the sole authors of speculative evolution, publishing two more books in the same vein as After Man; The New Dinosaurs in 1988 and Man After Man in 1990.
 Dixon cited The Time Machine as his primary inspiration, being unaware of Steiner's work, and devised After Man as a popular-level book on the processes of evolution that instead of using the past to tell the story projected the processes into the future.
 A central idea of After Man, besides a wave of extinction following humans, is convergent evolution as new species bear a close resemblance to their unrelated predecessors.

 When designing the various animals of the book, Dixon looked at the different types of biomes on the planet and what adaptations animals living there have, designing new animals descended from modern day ones with the same set of adaptations.
 The success of After Man inspired Dixon to continue writing books that explained factual scientific processes through fictional examples.
 The New Dinosaurs was in essence a book about zoogeography, something the general public would be unfamiliar with, using a world in which the non-avian dinosaurs had not gone extinct.
 Man After Man, explored climate change over the course of the next few million years by showcasing its effects through the eyes of future human descendants.

 Today, many artists and writers work on speculative evolution projects online, often in the same vein as Dixon's works.
-Speculative evolution continues to endure a somewhat mainstream presence through films and TV shows featuring hypothetical and imaginary creatures, such as The Future is Wild (2002), Primeval (2007–2011), Avatar (2009), Terra Nova (2011), and Alien Worlds (2020).
+Speculative evolution continues to endure a somewhat mainstream presence through films and TV shows featuring hypothetical and imaginary creatures, such as The Future is Wild (2002), Extraterrestrial/Alien Worlds (2005) Primeval (2007–2011), Avatar (2009), Terra Nova (2011), and Alien Worlds (2020).
 The modern explosion of speculative evolution has been termed by British paleontologist Darren Naish as the "Speculative Zoology Movement".